| Map |

 - visual representations encourage retention

-- its problems
+- it has problems

 - icons/diagrams may be confusing

-- abstracted reality isn't real (behavior)
+- abstracted reality isn't real (especially behavior)

 - e.g., users may infer incorrect properties